-- The above figures include 3 Directors and 2 Audit & Supervisory Board Members who retired during the fiscal year ended March 31, 2021.
-Furthermore, there were 11 Directors (including 5 Outside Directors) and 5 Audit & Supervisory Board Members (including 3 Outside Audit & Supervisory Board Members) as of March 31, 2021. - The above amounts of individual performance bonuses represent the amounts provided for in the fiscal year ended March 31, 2021. - The above amounts for Performance-linked Bonus (Short term) is determined based on consolidated net income of 172.6 billion yen for the fiscal year ended March 31, 2021, based on a formula confirmed in advance by the Governance, Nomination and Compensation Committee and resolved by the Board of Directors. - The above amounts for Performance-linked Bonus (Medium to long-term) is paid on an average of the consolidated net income for the fiscal years ended March 31, 2020 to 2022 and the fiscal years ended March 31, 2021 to 2023, but as this cannot be decided currently, the amount shown is as of the fiscal year ended March 31, 2020.
-The actual amount paid will be based on a formula confirmed in advance by the Governance, Nomination and Compensation Committee and resolved by the Board of Directors, and the amount for the fiscal year ended March 31, 2020/2021 disclosed in the Fiscal 2021/2022 Business Report. - The above amounts for Stock-Based Remuneration linked to Medium- and Long-term Share Performances (stock options with market conditions) is the amount recorded as an expense granted for the fiscal year ended March 31, 2021.
+- The above figures include 1 Director who retired and 1 Director who resigned during the fiscal year ended March 31, 2022.
+Furthermore, there were 11 Directors (including 5 Outside Directors) and 5 Audit & Supervisory Board Members (including 3 Outside Audit & Supervisory Board Members) as of March 31, 2022. - The above figures of Individual Performance Bonuses represent the amounts recorded as provisions granted for in the fiscal year ended March 31, 2022. - The above figures for Performance-linked Bonus (Short term) are determined based on consolidated net income of 937.5 billion yen for the fiscal year ended March 31, 2022, based on a formula confirmed in advance by the Governance, Nomination and Compensation Committee and resolved by the Board of Directors. - The above amounts for Performance-linked Bonus (Medium to long-term) are paid on an average of the consolidated net income for the fiscal years ended March 31, 2022 to 2024, but as this cannot be decided currently, the amount shown is provisions for such bonuses as of the fiscal year ended march 31, 2022.
+The actual amount paid for the fiscal year ended march 31, 2022 will be based on a formula confirmed in advance by the Governance, Nomination and Compensation Committee and resolved by the Board of Directors, and the amount for the fiscal year for the fiscal year anded March 31, 2022 will be disclosed in the Fiscal 2023 Business Report. - The actual amount paid for the fiscal year ended march 31, 2020 was based on a formula confirmed in advance by the Governance, Nomination and Compensation Committee and resolved by the Board of Directors.
+The amount was paid on the average of 548.5 billion yen in consolidated net income for the fiscal years ended march 31, 2020 to 2022, totaling 173 million yen for 7 Directors in the fiscal year ended March 31, 2020. - The actual amout paid for the fiscal year ended March 31, 2021 will be paid on an average of the consolidated net income for the discal years ended March 31, 2021 to 2023, but as this cannot be decided currently, a total of 210 million yen for 5 Directors in the fiscal year ended march 31, 2021 was recorded as provisions in the fiscal year ended march 31, 2022 but was not included in the table.
+The actual amount paid for the fiscal year ended march 31, 2021 will be disclosed in the Fiscal 2022 Business Report. - The above figures for Stock-Based Remuneration linked to Medium- and Long-term Share Performances (stock options with market conditions) is the amount recorded as an expense granted for the fiscal year ended March 31, 2022.
 In regard to Stock-Based Remuneration linked to Medium- and Long-term Share Performances, the number of exercisable shares will be determined according to the growth rate in MC's shares over three years from being granted, based on a formula confirmed in advance by the Governance, Nomination and Compensation Committee and resolved by the Board of Directors. - In addition to the above, Mitsubishi Corporation paid executive pensions to retired Directors and Audit & Supervisory Board Members.
-The amounts paid in the fiscal year ended March 31, 2021 were as follows: The retirement bonus system, including executive pensions for Directors and Audit & Supervisory Board Members, was abolished at the close of the 2007 Ordinary General Meeting of Shareholders.
+The amounts paid in the fiscal year ended March 31, 2022 were as follows: The retirement bonus system, including executive pensions for Directors and Audit & Supervisory Board Members, was abolished at the close of the Ordinary General Meeting of Shareholders held on June 26, 2007.
+Mitsubishi Corporation paid ¥87 million to 53 Directors (Outside Directors were ineligible for payment).

-Mitsubishi Corporation paid ¥107 million to 63 Directors (Outside Directors were ineligible for payment).
-Mitsubishi Corporation paid ¥4 million to 7 Audit & Supervisory Board Members (Outside Audit & Supervisory Board Members were ineligible for payment).
+Mitsubishi Corporation paid ¥3 million to 4 Audit & Supervisory Board Members (Outside Audit & Supervisory Board Members were ineligible for payment).